waydabber/betterdisplaycli/README.md

 BetterDisplay must be running and configured to accept CLI commands (this is the default setting).

-> [!NOTE]
-> You can use the installed app itself to send CLI commands:
->
-> `/Applications/BetterDisplay.app/Contents/MacOS/BetterDisplay help`

 ## Installation and usage

 ### Prerequisites